If you can see the bulleted characters, continue; if not go to/return to regular version of page.

 FRKLN 12 R-27/30

 This set the stage for the subway as I found it when I began riding on my own everyday.
-This was the final fleet assignment pattern before the major new car and General Overhaul (GOH) pattern that brought the fleet upt to today's pattern.
+This was the final fleet assignment pattern before the major new car and General Overhaul (GOH) pattern that brought the fleet up toward more recent patterns.
 You might notice that the R16's are missing.
 The arrival of most of the R46's allowed the 16's to be sidelined, but they would be brought back as we shall see next.
 (The R-16's previously at times had been moved to the IND GG or EE lines to fill in car shortages, but they always eventually returned to the BMT east).

 So when I entered high school in 1980, and began riding the subway daily from Newkirk to Brighton Beach, and would also begin exploring other parts of the city on my own, my interest in the subway, really kicked off, as now I could go anywhere and observe the whole system for myself.
 At this time, a modified version of the 1977 pattern was still in effect.
 Basically, the Ⓓ was R44's and 42/modified 40 combinations.
 Even the long-standing 32's were rare at this point.
 They filled the Ⓝ, though (which seemed to have nothing else, and the 46's were having problems, as we will see next).
 The Ⓜ, QB and RR were 27/30's and 42's. (an occasional 40m pair or two would be mixed in at times).
 The Franklin Shuttle was 27/30's.
 The Ⓐ was 44's and slant 40's.
 The AA/Ⓑ seemed to be mostly 42's, and this was probably where the 38's still were, (They resembled the R-32's; especially the higher numbered cars of that class, with the dimmer indirect lighting, so I did not recognize them as a separate car at the time).
 But the following year, slants spread over from the Ⓐ.
 The Ⓔ and Ⓕ were entirely 46's.
 The CC was entirely R-10's.
 The GG was half R-32's and half 10's.
-Jamaica, which once had perhaps the widest variety of car types, was now down to only 46's, 32's, and the 10's used on the Ⓖ, and eventually the 10's would be replaced by additional 32's, with the yard consisting of only 46's and 32's down to the near present.
+Jamaica, which once had perhaps the widest variety of car types, was now down to only 46's, 32's, and the 10's used on the Ⓖ, and eventually the 10's would be replaced by additional 32's, with the yard consisting of only 46's and 32's down into the new millennium.
+(Should be noted that Jamaica seemed to have only the first 450 R32-s, which had the brighter, direct lighting like the older cars, while the other yards had both those and the higher 150, which were known as 32a, and had the indirect side lighting like the 38's).

 At this point, there still was more of a unity between the BMT South and East.
 The Ⓜ, QB and RR shared equipment, and with the exception of the 16's the Ⓙ and Ⓛ were not that much different.
 And as stated, the Ⓓ also now used the same basic equipment, and the Ⓝ remained with its R-32's.
 The difference between the east and south was primarily the 16's on one side, and the 32's and slants on the other.